Mental Health Resources

 These links provide a wealth of mental health information specific to college students.
 Various resources on mood disorders, anxiety, addictions, relationships, eating issues and more are covered.
 Many of the articles and resources contained within these sites are written by other college students facing similar issues and concerns

 Addictions: Alcohol and Other Drugs

 When students come to college, there are often pressures to use drugs and alcohol.
 While peer pressure can certainly be a key factor in a student's choice to drink, there are often other psychological issues that might influence one's use or abuse of illicit substances.
 The following resources provide information on drugs of abuse, additions, and signs of dependence.
-Seton Hall’s drug and alcohol polices are provided as well.
+SHU's drug and alcohol policies and program can be found here.